Checklist for taking a panorama using the DJI RS4 Mini gimbal + Sony

 using bottom-left icon).

-also measures exposure).
+measures exposure).

 - Press camera AE Lock toggle button (according to camera setup